spotify/annoy/README.md

 * Better support for other languages
 * More performance tweaks
+* Expose some performance/accuracy tradeoffs at query time rather than index building time
 * Figure what O and Y stand for in the backronym :)